drethage/fully-convolutional-point-network/readme.md

 To start training: `python main.py --mode train --config <path_to_config_file>`.
 Training will begin after the dataset is prepared for training (a cache will be saved to disk).

+Alternatively, there is a pre-trained model available in the `sessions/` folder for quickly trying out on your own data.

 ### Evaluation

 To evaluate a model we present every item in the validation set to the most recent checkpoint present in a session folder, and calculate the intersection-over-union (IoU) over all learnable classes.